Kei Kobayashi

 Kei Kobayashi (小林圭 Kobayashi Kei born 29 August 1977) is a Japanese chef and owner of the restaurant Kei in Paris 1e.
-His restaurant has earned three Michelin stars in 2020.
-He is the first Japanese chef earned three Michelin stars in France.
+His restaurant earned three Michelin stars in 2020.
+He is the first Japanese chef to earn three Michelin stars in France.

 Kobayashi was born in Nagano.
 He elected to focus on French cuisine after viewing a documentary about Alain Chapel.
-Kobayashi trained at French restaurants in Japan before moving to France in 1998 to work with Gilles Goujon and Alain Ducasse.
+Kobayashi trained at French restaurants in Japan before moving to France in 1998 to work with Gilles Goujon and Alain Ducasse, at Plaza Athénée.